SatyaSharma73/AlgoVizard/README.md

 ## Github Contribution Rules

+    Please ensure your pull request adheres to the following guidelines:

+- Start the Name with a capital.
+- Check your spelling and grammar.
+- Make sure your text editor is set to remove trailing whitespace.(Mandatory) Steps for adding your name in `Developers.md`
 - Pull requests can be submitted to any opted-in repository on GitHub or GitLab.
 - The pull request must contain commits you made yourself.
 - If a maintainer reports your pull request as spam, it will not be counted toward your participation in Hacktoberfest.